bmeurant/technical-docs/software-architecture/architectural-styles/event-driven.md

 ### Related Architectural Patterns

-*   **Event Sourcing:** A pattern where all changes to an application's state are stored as a sequence of immutable events.
+*   **[[event-sourcing|Event Sourcing]]:** A pattern where all changes to an application's state are stored as a sequence of immutable events.
 Instead of storing the current state of a domain object, you store the history of events that led to that state.
 This provides a full audit log and allows for powerful temporal queries.
 *   **CQRS (Command and Query Responsibility Segregation):** EDA is a natural fit for CQRS.
 After a **Command** modifies data, an event is published.
 The **Query** side of the system can then subscribe to these events to update its own read-optimized data store.

 ---